Six Simple Day Trips from Toulouse

 Culture vultures will want to head to the Musee Goya to see works from the Spanish master and examples of work from a dizzying array of other notable artists.

 A perfect destination for oenophiles, Bordeaux promises fabulous wine, glorious 18th-century architecture, and plenty of museums.
+This is one of our favorite sightseeing tours from Toulouse.

 Begin your day in Bordeaux by exploring the city’s old town, a UNESCO World Heritage Site.
 La Grosse Cloche is one of France’s oldest belfries and a wonderful glimpse of Bordeaux’s medieval past.